tasoscoding/EFC/README.md

 #### PoC.DesktopApp
 This project is an initial proof of concept that an inverter can be controlled by a computer using a serial protocol.
 It is a Windows Forms desktop app, and uses a sample Modbus implementation in C# (by distantcity @ codeproject, https://www.codeproject.com/articles/20929/simple-modbus-protocol-in-c-net).

+#### PoC.UWP
+Same as above, but uses the Universal Windows Platform framework.